RazrFalcon/ttf-parser/README.md

 1. `stb_truetype` outline parsing method is reentrant.
 2. Very primitive.
 3. `type2` only. `seac` is not supported.
-4. CID fonts are not supported.
-5. Matching points are not supported.
+4. Matching points are not supported.
-6. Depends on build flags.
+5. Depends on build flags.

 ### Performance